CloudVPS/openpanel-buildbot-config/readme.txt

 * Scheduler - When triggered (internally or remotely), this will schedule a build with a Builder.
 You will not find a reference to Schedulers in the webinterface.
-* Builder - Recieves a projectname from a Scheduler that needs to be built.
+* Builder - The worker drone.
+Recieves a projectname from a Scheduler that needs to be built.
 Determines a BuildSlave and sends required BuildSteps to that BuildSlave.
 * BuildStep - Steps needed to complete a build (unpack, configure, make, make install.
 The guts of the system)